Establishing a record of AI systems

 ## Create a record of AI Systems

-To add an AI system, first click on "Create a new AI system".
-A window will appear, in which you must enter the name of the system and assign it to an organizational unit.
+To add an AI system, click **"Create a new AI system"**.
+A window offers three creation modes:

 Once you've entered the required information, you'll be redirected to a 10-step form.
 This form will enable you to give as much detail as possible about the AI system.